 "Letters to a young developer" was unfortunately already taken, and any other poetic pun sounded extremely pretentious.
 To be honest, I won’t talk about commandments per se, but more about realizations I’ve never really put much thought into while starting.

-Everyone has worked on a project or two, that isn’t proud of his/hers work.
-Reviewing your code you notice bad practices, unnecessary computations and overall quality of code not on par of your later expectations.
+Everyone has worked on a project or two, that isn’t proud of their work.
+Reviewing your code you notice bad practices, unnecessary computations, and overall quality of code not on par with your later expectations.

 That’s normal and a step in the right direction for a developer who cares about his craft.

-All he really wanted was to buy a damn sandwich and stay in his pyjamas.
-Instead I had him waiting on some synchronous calls and wasted his CPU parsing the entire food catalogue twice.
+All he wanted was to buy a damn sandwich and stay in his pajamas.
+Instead, I had him waiting on some synchronous calls and wasted his CPU parsing the entire food catalog twice.
 The first part was honestly stupid, don’t use synchronous calls, like ever.
 As for the next one, it’s the result of inexperience and business logic you can’t argue with.

 It’s time to admit it.

-No one cares if something isn’t easy to accomplish or tricky to modify afterwards.
-Chances are that the approach you took wasn’t futureproof enough or you probably suck.
+No one cares if something isn’t easy to accomplish or tricky to modify afterward.
+Chances are that the approach you took wasn’t futureproofed enough or you probably suck.
 Let that sink in.
 This isn’t a bad thing, but the best one ever.
 You’re a pokemon about to gain a level and learn a new skill.

 Being able to communicate properly can seriously save you precious time and give you peace of mind.